signalogic/SigDL/README.md

 The image below shows dmesg display, grepped for "googlevision", after booting with the Movidius vision module and camera attached.
 A couple of notes about AIY nomenclature:

-  -as noted above, Movidius ASIC chip is also known as "Myriad"
+  -as noted above, the Movidius ASIC chip is also known as "Myriad"

   -"Bonnet" is a typical Googly word for daughtermodule

 Terms like AIY and Bonnet are friendly, but make no mistake:  when solving embedded target debug and development problems, it's important to keep in mind that embedded system fundamentals such as small form-factors, reduced power consumption and heat, expansion options, JTAG debug interface, and other key areas haven't changed since the 1990s.
-Embedded system development and debug has a long history of established methods and techniques, even if Raspberry Pi and Google developers would like to apply new terminology.
+Embedded system development and debug has a long history of established methods and techniques, even if Raspberry Pi and Google developers would like to apply marketing terminology.

 ![dmesg display after booting Raspberry Pi Zero W module with Movidius MA2450 module and v2 camera attached](https://raw.githubusercontent.com/signalogic/SigDL/master/images/Raspberry_pi_w_zero_Myriad_vision_module_boot.jpeg "dmesg display after booting Raspberry Pi Zero W module with Movidius MA2450 module and v2 camera attached")